jdelkins/pia-tools/README.md

    restart systemd-networkd` as root to reload your network stack and activate the tunnel.

-That's it, you should have a VPN as your ipv4 default route (asssuming you configured the `.network` file as such).
+That's it, you should have a VPN as your ipv4 default route (assuming you configured the `.network` file as such).
 Use something like `curl -4 icanhazip.com` to verify that the ip address is coming from PIA.
 Every few days or weeks, repeat steps 3 and 4 to establish a new tunnel.
 They are good for